Theodore J. van den Broek: Life

 In Green Bay he again met with the Grignons, and probably through this contact he went to La Petite Chute in 1836.
 There he built the first church for the Menominee Indians, St. John Nepomucene, one of several he would establish in the area.
 In 1836, at the request of the Native Americans of Little Chute, he took up his residence with them.
-He taught them the alphabet and to read Bishop Frederic Baraga's prayer-books and catechisms.
+He taught them the alphabet and to read Frederic Baraga's prayer-books and catechisms.
 The following year he built a log church thirty by twenty-two feet and in 1839 he built an addition thereto of twenty feet.

 He had no income outside of his own resources; he built his first church himself, with the aid of Native Americans.
 He was both priest and physician at Butte des Morts, Fort Winnebago, Fond du Lac, Prairie du Chien, Lake Poygan, Calumet, and the Native American village on the Milwaukee River.
 He taught the use of tools and agriculture, and with Native American help he built a church seventy feet long, which he dedicated to St. John Nepomucene.

-As the mission at Green Bay was for some time without a resident priest, Father Van den Broek frequently said Mass on Sundays at each place, walking the intervening distance of twenty-two miles.
+As the mission at Green Bay was for some time without a resident priest, van den Broek frequently said Mass on Sundays at each place, walking the intervening distance of twenty-two miles.
 He made journeys of two hundred miles, to minister to Menominee and Ho-Chunk tribes.
-In Green Bay Father Van den Broek also met Morgan Lewis Martin, who was in charge of the local canal project.
-Father Van den Broek purchased land in the area which he later hoped to sell.
+In Green Bay van den Broek also met Morgan Lewis Martin, who was in charge of the local canal project.
+There van den Broek purchased land, which he later hoped to sell.
 In that same year, 1836, the Menominees signed the "Treaty of the Cedars" which required them to give up title to the local land and move beyond the Wolf River to the west.
 This deprived him of most of his constituents at Little Chute.